hardchaos/keyway/readme.md

 # Keyway
 ### Persistent environment variables!
 A simple solution to prevent accidentally uploading your api keys to github.
-Functions similarly to normal environment variables, except the keys and values persist through restarts without having to use Bash.
+Functions similarly to normal environment variables, except the keys and values persist through restarts.

 ```python
 pip install keyway